Lauterbrunnen house in the valley with traditional flower boxes and grass

 Note: This post contains affiliate links, which means I may receive a small commission if you purchase something after clicking.
 Thank you for supporting the free content on this independent site!
 For more information on affiliate links and cookies, see my disclosure page for more details.

 While not part of the EU, Switzerland is part of the Schengen zone, meaning that you’ll need a Schengen visa to visit Switzerland.
+You can check the EU website for more info on the Schengen zone and getting a visa.

-If you’re not on this list, check out this site for more information on getting a Schengen visa.
 Unfortunately, I’m not qualified to help on this step, so contact an embassy or a local travel agent if you have any questions about applying for a visa.

-Step 2: Book your tickets!
+Step 2: Book your plane and train tickets

 Train is my favorite way to travel through Switzerland!